santiagonars/CNN-HowManyFingers-PyTorch/README.md

 # Acknowledgement
 This project was completely built in PyTorch and used as baseline an implemention that was done on Keras and TensorFlow 1.

-If you would like to see how this project is built in TensorFlow, check it out. https://github.com/jaredvasquez/CNN-HowManyFingers
+If you would like to see how this project is built in these other technologies, check it out: https://github.com/jaredvasquez/CNN-HowManyFingers